-Of Course There's a Luxury Car Made Just for Falconry
+Of Course There's a New Luxury Car Made Just for Falconry

 They call it the "ultimate in-car falconry kit."
 Bentley, purveyor of uber-luxe vehicles, has decided to release a customized SUV designed just for those who to wish to bring their hunting birds along with them for a ride — because dogs are so last year as pet of choice.

 The Bentley Falconry Bentayga may look like a normal sport vehicle from the outside, but inside, it's a whole different story, with two special cork units made just for a bird lover and his or her flying companion.
 Plus, there's an intricate wood inlay in the shape of a falcon on the roof, for that extra on-theme touch.
-This might be the first car ever to market itself exclusively to falconers — certainly a niche market of hobbyists.
-Then again, given Bentley's clientele, this is their sweet spot.
+This is certainly a niche market of hobbyists.
+Then again, given Bentley's clientele, this may be their sweet spot.

 The car comes set with a "removable transportation perch and tether" for the raptor, and a stowage tray with compartments for a GPS bird tracking unit, your all-important binoculars, bird-hoods, and gauntlets.
 (Those items are available with purchase ad add-ons.)
 There's even a "refreshment case" with metal flasks, cups, and face cloths, because falconry is an intensive sport that might require a respite from the exertion.
 Some consider falconry an art; Bentley looks to be capitalizing on that level of commitment to the hobby.

 Of course, all that falcon-centric luxury doesn't come cheap.
 The SUV retails for $230,000 and up, according to Business Insider.
-That's one lucky bird.
+That's some bird.